 The circumstances by which we may collect personal data about you includes when:

-- the personal data is provided to us by you (e.g. when you sign up to our mailing list);
+- the personal data is provided to Us by you (e.g. when you sign up to our mailing list or you contact us);

 - the personal data is collected in the normal course of our relationship with you (e.g. when booking on a course with us);

-- the personal data is collected via our IT systems (e.g. our website, CCTV surveillance);
+- the personal data is collected via our IT systems (e.g. our website, CCTV surveillance and cookies);

 6. Personal Data Collected